-What is a "motion to withdraw a plea" in Nevada criminal cases?
+- 1. What is a "motion to withdraw a plea" in Las Vegas, Nevada?

-Like it sounds, a motion to withdraw a plea in Nevada is when a defendant in a criminal case asks the court to ignore his/her plea and resume the case as if the plea never happened.
-Therefore, defendants having second thoughts about having entered a plea would file a motion to withdraw a plea in attempt to undo their actions.
+A motion to withdraw a plea -- also referred to as a "motion to vacate conviction" or "motion to vacate judgment" -- is when a defendant in a criminal case asks the court to ignore his/her plea and resume the case as if the plea never happened.
+Therefore, defendants having second thoughts about having entered a plea would file a motion to withdraw a plea in an attempt to undo their actions.

-If the court grants a motion to withdraw a plea, it's as if the defendant is starting the case over at the arraignment stage in Nevada (which is the very beginning).
-If the court denies the motion to withdraw a plea, the defendant remains bound to the original sentence.
+If the court grants a motion to withdraw a plea, it is as if the defendant is starting the case over at the arraignment stage in Nevada (which is the very beginning of the criminal case).
+If the court denies the motion to vacate judgment, the defendant remains bound to the original plea deal.